Explore Programs & Events

 Guided Meditation

-A unique opportunity to experience meditation in the garden with Andrea Abrahamson, Certified Instinctive Meditation® teacher, amongst the flowers and trees, listening to birds and experiencing the beauty of the outdoors.
-Come take a moment to pause in a busy world as you are guided through a meditation in the serene gardens.
+A unique opportunity to experience meditation in the garden with Andrea Abrahamson, Certified Instinctive Meditation® teacher.
+Take a moment to pause in a busy world as you are guided through a meditation in the serene gardens.
+In this vibrant and nurturing space, you will discover that meditating in community strengthens your own meditation practice.

-Bring something comfortable to sit on, water, sunscreen and bug spray.
-If you enjoy writing or drawing bring a journal to write or draw in at the end of the meditation.
-Weather permitting.
-Donations appreciated.
+To make yourself comfortable while we are together, bring something to sit on, a towel, blanket, or mat.
+If you enjoy writing or drawing, bring a journal to write or draw in at the end of the meditation.
+A suggested donation of $5 is appreciated.

 Sound Meditation

 Immerse yourself in the healing frequencies of crystal singing bowls, chimes, and other sacred instruments designed to calm the nervous system, release tension, and restore balance.
-No experience needed, just bring a mat, water bottle, blanket, and a pillow.
+Bring a mat, water bottle, blanket, and a pillow.
 Come as you are and allow the sounds to do the work.

 Qigong